droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc K - The Fallen Abbey.md

 <p>One moment, the visage of an elderly woman stands before you.
 In the next instant, without any shade of transition or spectacle, she is gone—and in her place stands a handsome young man in a brown monk's robe, a painted wooden symbol that depicts the sun hanging from a chain around his neck.
 He carries himself with an ageless grace, and his eyes bear a quiet, cold serenity.</p>
 </div>

 This is the Abbot.
-Anna and Dmitri react to his appearance with shock, and a player with a passive Wisdom (Insight) score of 13 or higher notices that they appear to be terrified.
+Anna and Dmitri react to his appearance with shock, and a player that succeeds on DC 23 Perception check to Sense Motive notices that they appear to be terrified.
 In a low voice, Dmitri commands Kala to go to her bedroom—an order she silently obeys.

 The Abbot greets Dmitri, Anna, and the players cordially, and notes with mild interest that the Krezkovs have guests.